Am I Responsible for Debts Incurred by my Spouse if the Debt Isn’t in my Name?

 The divorce debt division attorneys of Jacobs Berger have extensive experience protecting our clients’ financial rights during divorce.
 We offer dynamic and highly personalized legal solutions for all our Morris County clients and across Northern New Jersey.
 Our firm views our role in the divorce process as the architects of your new future, and that includes helping to build a solid and secure financial foundation.

-Call our office today for a confidential and comprehensive case assessment regarding your debt division during divorce or any other divorce matter such as child custody, child support, alimony, division of assets, and much more.
+Call our office today for a strategic planning session regarding your debt division during divorce or any other divorce matter such as child custody, child support, alimony, division of assets, and much more.

 Debt Division Lawyers Define Marital Debt